Himanshu-Lilhore/4am/README.md

 ## Getting Started

-To get started with 4am, simply clone the repository to your local machine and open the `index.html` file in your web browser.
+To get started with 4am :
+1. Clone the repository.
+2. Setup a mongoDB atlast cluster and update .env in for the server likewise.
+3. Deploy/run server and add its link to the client code.
+4. Use frontend url to access the app.